OpenDriveLab/WholebodyVLA-Awesome-Paper-List/README.md

 **See more on [project website](https://opendrivelab.com/wholebodyvla).**

 📝 **Note:** We currently have no plans to open-source the codebase.
 This repository now serves as a collection of resources and references for the whole-body humanoid VLA research community.
-We welcome discussions and collaborations!
+We welcome discussion and collaboration!